pedronachtigall/denomiR/README.md

 ### Installation

-If the user has all requirements installed an working properly properly, you just need to do the following steps:
+If the user has all requirements installed an properly working, you just need to do the following steps (please, change "/.bash_profile" to "/.bashrc" if it is your bash source):
 ```
 git clone https://github.com/pedronachtigall/denomiR.git
 echo "export PATH=$PATH:$(pwd)/denomiR/bin/" >> ~/.bash_profile